___________________________________________________________________________

 Description

 Males of the species have pale-yellow to yellow-white foreheads, and pink breasts.[2][4]
 Both males and females have an easily discernible white line around and proximate to their eyes.
-Common bronzewings also have patches of red, blue and green on their wings, a feature which is characteristic of all bronzewing pigeons.[2][4]
+Common bronzewings also have patches of red, blue and green on their wings, a feature that is characteristic of all bronzewing pigeons.[2][4]
 Young birds are usually duller in colour and browner than the mature common bronzewing.

-Rarely found far from a source of water, common bronzewings either travel alone or in pairs or in flocks, and are usually cautious, making approach by humans or other animals difficult.[2]
+Rarely found far from a source of water, common bronzewings either travel alone or in pairs or in flocks and are usually cautious, making approach by humans or other animals difficult.[2]
 Common bronzewings are, on average, between 30 and 36 centimetres (12–14 in) in length.[3]

 ________________________________________________________________________________